edgeworx/docs/content/en/docs/ai/edge-setup/setup-rpi.md

 ## Install Google Coral software libraries

-You need the PyCoral and Edge TPU runtime software libraries installed on your Raspberry Pi.
+You need the PyCoral and edge TPU runtime software libraries installed on your Raspberry Pi.
 Follow the [guide provided by Google](https://coral.ai/docs/accelerator/get-started/#requirements) and use the sections marked as "on Linux".

 ## Build OpenCV on your Raspberry Pi